-Choose New Device Setup to create a new configuration file.
+Select New Device Setup to create a new configuration file.

 Name the new configuration file.

-Open the configuration file and make the following changes.
+Open the configuration file for modification

 psram: